camaraproject/Commonalities/documentation/API-design-guidelines.md

 Note: For operational and troubleshooting purposes it is relevant to accommodate use of `X-Correlator` header attribute.
 API listener implementations have to be ready to support and receive this data.

-Specific event notification subject "EventSubscriptionEnds" is defined to inform listener about subscrition termination.
+Specific event notification type "SUBSCRIPTION_ENDS" is defined to inform listener about subscrition termination.
 It is used when the subscription expire time (required by the requester) has been reached or if the API server has to stop sending notification prematurely.
 For this specific event, the `data` must feature `terminationReason` attribute.

 _Error definition for event notification_